theiotproject/key-scanner/README.md

  # Additional features
  - Lock is able to open via MQTT after recieving ```secret``` signal
- - Lock is shipped with emergency opening
+ - Lock is shipped with emergency opening.
 In order to open it scan QR code with the code matching ```magic.guid``` in /etc folder

   # Requirements
   -Raspberry Pi model B or higher